 He was loved because he was Ali.
 Honest and intelligent and proud and beautiful and brash and gifted beyond what we had ever seen.

 When I was a boy Ali was mine!
 Nobody loved and admired him as much as I did.
 It was not possible.
 As he stood, shaking and proud, lighting the Olympic flame, I realized that he had come full circle.
 The same Ali who had won Olympic Gold.
 The same Ali who had thrown that medal off of a bridge because of how his country made him feel.
-The same Ali who stood his ground for his constitutional rite of religious freedom.
+The same Ali who stood his ground for his constitutional right of religious freedom.
 The same Ali who came back to win the hearts and minds of doubters all over the world.
 As he once again represented the country that he loved and that loved him, I realized that he belonged to everyone.

 The story of Muhammad Ali may have started out as a sports story, but it became a love story.
 Ali was blessed with talent and became a blessing to the world.
 The true responsibility of power and privilege is to embrace and protect those who don’t not have it.
 To take them with you even as you soar.
 The bigger Ali became, the more he showed his heart to the world.
 That heart eclipsed even his immense talents.
 He was the greatest as a boxer and even greater as a man.